Disclaimer: Harry Potter belongs to JKR.

 Harry licked his lips.
 "Lamia, are very, uh, sexual creatures when they aren't controlled by ….bloodlust.
 There was a good few months -years- that I mostly partied."

 Harry cringed again.
 It sounded horrible like that.
 He slowly nodded.
-"I was definitely a bit of a slut, I guess you could say.
+"I was definitely out of control, I guess you could say.
 And not in a good way.
 I was building my tolerance for blood and the urge I had to-"

 "To destroy everything," Hermione whispered.
 "I've read about it.
 It's called cursed blood for a reason, right?"